Norbeck, South Dakota

 Norbeck is an unincorporated community in Faulk County, South Dakota, United States.

 History

 A post office called Norbeck was established in 1920, and remained in operation until 1971.
 The community has the name of Peter Norbeck, ninth Governor of South Dakota.
+The town was served by a branch of the Milwaukee Road which ran between Roscoe and Orient.
+During the Great Depression, the area suffered a drought and the town lost many residents.